aws-amplify/docs/docs/lib/predictions/fragments/ios/identify-entity.md

 ## Working with the API

 To detect general entities like facial features, landmarks etc, you can use the following call pattern.
-Results are mapped to `IdentifyEntityResults`.
+Results are mapped to `IdentifyEntityResult`.
 For example:

 ``` swift
 func detectEntities(_ image: URL) {